Healthy Homes Assessment Te Aro

 Insulation Te Aro

-Underfloor and ceiling insulation is a requirement on all rental houses as of July 1st, 2019.
-All landlords and property managers are required to ensure the insulation meets standards that are in line with the latest standard.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.
+Ceiling and underfloor insulation has been compulsory on all rental houses as of July 1st, 2019.
+Property managers and landlords have to make sure that the insulation meets the new standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.

-A well-insulated property can reduce condensation and lower the chance of dampness and mould, and also makes more easy for the house to keep warmth.
+A house that is well-insulated can help control condensation and lower the chance of dampness and mould, as well as making an easier task for the home to hold the heat.

 See the full details of this Healthy Homes insulation standard.